takaokato/UE-TemplateObject/README.md

 #include "xxx.gen.cpp"
 }
 ```
 This is not the complete code.
-For more details, please have a look at `AwesomeObject.h` file in `Plugins/AwsomePlugin/Source/AwesomePlugin/Public` folder.
+For more details, please have a look at [AwesomeObject.h](Plugins/AwesomePlugin/Source/AwesomePlugin/Public/AwesomeObject.h) and [TemplateObjectHelperMacros.h](Plugins/AwesomePlugin/Source/AwesomePlugin/Public/TemplateObjectHelperMacros.h).
 Some helper macros are defined in this header file.

 Finally, `TAwesomeObject` can be used as follows: